Mining works on Towers Hill: Pyrites works

-By the mid-1880s milling technology had developed considerably since the early days of the 1870s before mining had reached the ores below the water table.
+By the mid-1880s, milling technology had advanced significantly compared with the early 1870s, before mining operations had progressed to reach the ores located below the water table.
 Crushing involved the breaking of the ore by gravitation stamps, with the resulting powder carried by a stream of water over copper plates coated with mercury to catch the gold.
 The gold was then recovered by scraping the amalgam from the plates and separating the two metals by distillation.
 When mining reached the water table this method proved inadequate for the recovery of gold in pyrites and base metal sulphides.
 New plants were set up to concentrate and retreat the tailings from the mills.
 Six pyrites works are shown on Robert Logan Jack's 1878 plan of the Charters Towers Goldfield.
 Chlorination, which was introduced in the mid-1880s, involved first roasting the concentrates slowly in a large reverberatory furnace to expel the sulphur from the pyrites and to oxidise their base metals so as to reduce the amount of chlorine they could absorb.
 Salt was then added to satisfy copper, zinc and other metals whose oxides have a tendency to form chlorides when chlorine is presented to them in a free state.
 Finally chlorine and water were introduced so that the gold gradually formed a solution of gold chloride which was collected and precipitated.

 David Alexander Brown designed and installed the original works and at the height of the Charters Towers Pyrites Works prosperity, he was sent to South Africa and England to study new methods of treatment.
 He was much impressed by chemical and electrical work done in England and on returning, built his patent "Hillside" furnace, erected works, and in all spent about on new plant.

 Operation of the works involved ore being fed in at the top of the hill and swept down through a reverberatory furnace to the bottom.
 It was swept along a hearth 3.2 m wide for a length of over 100 m by automatic rabbles and took about three hours to descend.
 The furnace was surmounted by a monumental chimney stack 54.7 m high and 5.6 m in diameter at the base on the outside.
 The stack was built of 120,000 bricks.

 Between the stack and the feed hopper were elaborate dust chambers – four double and five single ones.
 These chambers had a V-shaped cross-section, about 9 m across at the top and sloping 45 degrees to a trough at the bottom.
 They were built and buttressed in brick.